Feb 212024

 In 1908 Scott’s photographs were used to illustrate an account in Modern Mexico about the Colima-Manzanillo railway, then under construction but due to be completed in time for Mexico’s centenary celebrations in 1910.

-Winfield Scott had separated from his wife, Edna, by about 1905.
-(Edna Cody Scott died in San Francisco in 1957).
-He then began a relationship with Ramona Rodriguez.
-Their daughter, Margaret (“Margarita”), was born in Mexico in 1906.
-Witter Bynner and others say that Scott’s wife (Margaret’s mother) was Mexican and had died when Margaret was young (definitely before 1920).
+After Winfield Scott separated, in about 1905, from his wife, Edna (who died in San Francisco in 1957), he began a relationship with Ramona Rodriguez.
+Their daughter, Margaret (Margarita), was born in Mexico in 1906.
+According to poet Witter Bynner and others, Ramona was Mexican and died (definitely before 1920) while Margaret was still young, leaving Scott to bring her up on his own.

 When the Mexican Revolution broke out in 1910, Scott moved to California, but returned in 1912, and then divided his time between California and Mexico until 1924.
 When applying in 1921 (in the U.S.) for a new passport so that he can return to Ocotlán, he described himself as 5′ 5″ tall, with light blue eyes and brown hair.